 To help make sure we're always on the same page, every month we send our clients a monthly update with the following information:

 - Number of blogs/articles written (with stats to match)

 - Feedback quotes from social networking sites

-- Links to press mentions we've gotten you/your company
+- Links to media coverage we've gotten you/your company, social shares

 - Whatever other info/stats you want us to keep track of

 - Tasks slated for the following month

 So, that's what we do and how much we do it for – you can click here for a much more thorough rundown of everything that's included in our packages.
 In the interest of full disclosure: our rates are significantly less than the industry average, and it's entirely possible that larger online PR agencies have more contacts and resources than we currently have access to.
 However, we've been in the business for several years now and have made many connections of our own with major media outlets and thought leaders.
 We have many case studies to point to that prove we know what we're doing.
 When it comes to overall social media marketing value, though, we really can't be beat.

 We're also ridiculously talented, extraordinarily crafty when it comes to PR and exceptionally awesome to work with — if you're a good fit for the services we offer.
 The truth of the matter is that some people just aren't ready to hire a professional social media marketing agency, and we have to turn some of them away.
 Interested in our consulting services?
 We'll train anyone you want on the ins and outs of social media for a one-time $1,750 fee, which includes 5 hours of training via GoTo Meeting or Skype, a strategy session and our comprehensive social media guide.
 Want to find out if you're a good fit?
-Check out the five things to ask yourself before hiring people like us, and if you think we'd make a good team shoot us an e-mail!
+Check out the five things to ask yourself before hiring an online marketing agency, and if you think we'd make a good team contact us today!